 Abuse of these types of statutes is done by some officers who disrespect the civil rights of citizens.
 That disrespect is only corrected by, 1) civil rights training to teach proper deployment of police powers, and 2) justice in our courts, to correct bullies and errors.

 The laws of our states must be written in such a way that it is clear what is and what is not a violation of the law.
-In today's world with ubiquitous video, everyone should be able to agree whether a law was broken, whether civil rights were violated.
+In today's world with ubiquitous video, everyone should be able to agree whether a law was broken, and whether civil rights were violated.
 Good officers want this clarity too.
 Clarity will allow justice to be easy and clear in our criminal courts, and will allow justice to be easy and clear in our Federal Courts when civil rights are violated.

 PART TWO of the Legislatures Challenge is to provide clarity to the laws.
 Where clarity is lacking, legislatures must put into place mechanisms to observe the arrest patterns in states, find the abuses by officers where cases are frequently dropped or decided against officers (see Future Vision).
-When abuses happen, there must be a process to shine a light on those abuses and end the law enforcement careers of the bullies who maliciously abuse the civil rights of citizens.
+When abuses happen, there must be a process to shine a light on those abuses and end the law enforcement careers of bullies who maliciously abuse the civil rights of citizens.
 Preserving America's Constitutional civil rights requires it.